How to Build Your First $10,000 Emergency Fund Without Feeling Deprived

-Building an emergency fund can feel daunting – especially that first big milestone.
+Building an emergency fund can feel daunting, especially when you’re trying to hit that first big milestone.
 While traditional saving advice can be helpful, behavioral economists have discovered something interesting: the most successful savers aren't necessarily the ones following the strictest budgets.
 Instead, they've mastered a way to build their safety net that works with their psychology, not against it.

 The Psychology of Painless Saving